Olalekankin/alx-low_level_programming/0x03-debugging/README.md

-#this is a c debugging task
+# This is a c debugging task